Flickr Community guidelines

 Don't use Flickr for unauthorized commercial activity.

-In your photo descriptions and on your profile page, you are welcome to link to your website or blog where you might also sell your work, but do not link directly to a shopping cart, checkout page, or pricing pages on other sites, and don’t list prices on your Flickr photo descriptions.
+If you are a photographer and you are specifically promoting your own work, you can use your Flickr account to link to other sites where you share or sell your work.
+If you have a free account and don’t have a Flickr Pro account, you may not link directly to a shopping cart, checkout page, or pricing pages on other sites, and you may not list prices on your Flickr photo descriptions.

 Your links need to be human readable (no shortened URLs) and they should be relevant to the photo, such as links to your website, to social media sites, or to your blog.
 Don’t turn your photo descriptions into link spam.
 Again, we enforce Yahoo’s Anti-Spam policy.